 Today, women’s friendships are a big deal.
-There are websites dedicated to helping friends meet, books have been written about it, and blogs are filled with helpful how-tos.
+There are websites dedicated to helping friends meet, books have been written on the subject, and blogs are filled with helpful how-tos.

-They all talk about how women need friendships in their lives, but that it’s hard in our modern, busy society for people to meet.
+They all say women need friendships in their lives, but that it’s hard in our modern, busy society for people to meet.
 They also point out that women often stop themselves from forming friendships because of fear or some other psychological defect that must be overcome.

 Problems with Distance

-In the 21st century, it is possible to have thousands of online friends while having none in real life.
-Our Victorian and Edwardian ancestors didn’t have to worry about social media, but they did have other obstacles that made friendship hard to find.
+In the 21st century, it is possible to have thousands of online friends with none in real life.
+Our Victorian and Edwardian ancestors didn’t have to worry about social media, but they did have other obstacles that made friendships difficult to build and maintain.

-- Most women left school earlier than men, and many married women did not work, so there were fewer opportunities to meet new people.
+- Most women left school earlier than men, and most married women did not work, so there were fewer opportunities to meet new people.

-- People came from larger extended families so women relied on and spent time with their sisters, cousins, aunts, mothers/grandmothers and in-laws more than others outside the family.
+- People came from larger extended families, so women relied on and more spent time with their sisters, cousins, aunts, mothers/grandmothers and in-laws than they did people outside the family.

 - Women had a large number of children that occupied their time.

-- Women in rural areas often lived a considerable distance from the nearest neighbor.
+- In rural areas, people often lived a considerable distance from the nearest neighbor.

-- Social events such as sewing circles and formal balls were held, giving women a chance to mingle and have conversation.
+- Social events such as sewing circles and formal balls gave women a chance to mingle and have conversation.
 But did these events happen often enough for deep friendships to build?

 Like today, the women who found true friendship were blessed indeed.

-Another difference between modern and past friendships is the varied friendships types.
+A difference between modern and historic friendships is the varied types of friendships.
 Prior to the modern age, affection that we would deem as romantic was commonplace in friendships.
 Platonic friends would hold hands, embrace, even share a bed.
-These activities were not seen as unusual and the people involved were not labeled as homosexual.
+These activities were not seen as unusual and the people involved were not labeled as homosexuals.
 The closeness of the friendship generally ended after one of the friends married.

-These types of friendships became less common after the mid-19th century, but they persisted to some extent.
+This type of friendship became less common after the mid-19th century, but persisted to some extent.
 In Lucy Maud Montgomery’s Anne of Green Gables, Anne is a “bosom friend” to Diana Barry.
 The pair hold hands, and later in life they “make love” to Anne’s young son.
 “Make love” did not have a sexual connotation, but meant to shower with affection.